Skip to content

 isValid

 This variable tells you about the current validation state of your form.
-It will be:
+It reflects whether all form fields meet their validation requirements.
+See the Form validation section for more details on how this variable works.

 formData